Code-Institute-Submissions/Wild_Thing_Yoga/readme.md

 ### User Stories
 #### First Time and Returning Visitor Goals

+As a user I would like to :
->- Easily understands the main purpose and navigation pathways of the site
+>- easily understands the main purpose and navigation pathways of the site.
->- Information is clearly presented and easily absorbed with minimal effort
+>- find information is clearly presented and easily absorbed with minimal effort.
+>- find that features load quickly.
->- Features load quickly, are adapted to my device, my needs and supported by my browser
+>- find that features are adapted to my devices screen size.
+>- learn more about the companys offering.
->- I can learn more about the offering and their interaction with others via social media or through testimonials to determine whether they are trustworthy and of value to me
+>- learn about their interaction with others via social media.
+>- learn about their service quality through testimonials.
->- Easily learn of upcoming classes and book those classes
+>- easily learn of upcoming classes
+>- learn about price of their services/classes
+>- book classes
+>- access contact information
+>- find their location
->- Access contact information/contact the organization
+>- contact the organization
->- Avail of free resources
+>- avail of free resources

 ### Design
 #### Structure